 If he does suggest you come in, find out when the best time of the day is for you to visit.
 Ideally, it will be a time when your veterinarian or a nurse can spend five minutes with you, updating you on your cat’s progress.

-If the cat is in the hospital for a short procedure or stay, it is usually not necessary to pay him a visit.
+If the cat is in the hospital for a short procedure or stay, it is usually not necessary to visit him.

 How will your cat react?